org-not-included/ds-tour/README.md

 While being synchronous in nature, it can also act asynchronously.

- Asynchronous behavior can be leveraged through the use of `WebAPIs`, which handle the `Task` separately from the `Call Stack`, allowing the `EventLoop` to continue adding new tasks from the `Task Queue` whenever the `Call Stack` is empty.
+ Asynchronous behavior can be leveraged through the use of `WebAPIs`.
+Since they handle the `Task` separately from the `Call Stack`.
+This allows the `EventLoop` to continue adding new tasks from the `Task Queue`, whenever the `Call Stack` is empty.

 The `WebAPI` will send it's result to the `Task Queue`, which the `EventLoop` will eventually pick up and send to the `Call Stack`.